Water CONSERVATION REGULATIONS

 Stage 2 water conservation regulations CLICK HERE.

-Water conservation regulations are guided by the region's Drought Management Plan.
+Water conservation regulations are guided by the region's Drought Response Plan.

-Permits are available for watering beyond the allowable times in order to establish new lawns (seed or sod).
+Permit for Watering a New Lawn: Permits are $50 and are available for watering beyond the allowable times in order to establish new lawns (seed or sod).
 Permits are only available during Stage 1 (Normal) water conservation regulations, for a period of 21 days or until Stage 3 (Acute) is declared.
-Permits are available at the SCRD Field Road office for $50.
+Please complete this application form for a permit.

 EXEMPTIONS: Micro and drip irrigation systems are water conserving technologies that are exempt from water conservation regulations until Stage 4.
-Micro and drip irrigation systems are those which consume less than 20 gallons per hour and operate at 25 psi or less.
+Micro and drip irrigation systems are those which consume less than 76 litres per hour and operate at 25 psi or less.